Green Bay & Western Lines

 There has been debate whether the GB&W actually owned the locomotive.
 Conversations with the shop crew indicates they owned it -- note the red all weather windows and other details -- but paperwork to that end has never come to light.
 (Add to this the fact NEPCo went to Alco 251 powered units about this time, yet passed on buying it.)
 As they say, inquiring minds want to know....

 This locomotive was purchased by the National Railroad Museum in 1997 with funds from the Donnelley Foundation with some parts and tools donated by Wisconsin Central for servicing the unit.
-It is currently painted as C&NW 1083.
+It was painted as CNW #1003 for the first decade at the museum before being repainted as the (fictional) GBW #106 in 2007.
+It is still operational and used to haul excursion trains around the museum grounds.

 John Campbell photo, January 24, 1981.